MUST-Deep-Learning/KnowIt/tutorials/ETT_basics_tutorial/ETT_tut.md

 until the KnowIt object is destroyed.

-We then call the ``KnowIt.import_dataset`` function providing the required kwarg dictionary (for importing a dataset a 'data_import_args' kwarg dictionary is required).
+We then call the ``KnowIt.import_dataset`` function providing the required kwarg dictionary (for importing a dataset a 'data_import' kwarg dictionary is required).

 See ``KnowIt.user_options.md`` for information on additional kwargs.